Hurricane Marie (2014)

-Hurricane Marie is tied as the seventh-most intense Pacific hurricane on record, attaining a barometric pressure of 918 mbar (hPa; 918 mbar) in August 2014.
+Hurricane Marie is tied as the eighth-most intense Pacific hurricane on record, attaining a barometric pressure of 918 mbar (hPa; 918 mbar) in August 2014.
 The fourteenth named storm, ninth hurricane, and sixth major hurricane of the season, Marie began as a tropical wave that emerged off the west coast of Africa over the Atlantic Ocean on August 10.
 Some organization of shower and thunderstorm activity initially took place, but dry air soon impinged upon the system and imparted weakening.
 The wave tracked westward across the Atlantic and Caribbean for several days.
 On August 19, an area of low pressure consolidated within the wave west of Central America.
 With favorable atmospheric conditions, convective activity and banding features increased around the system and by August 22, the system acquired enough organization to be classified as Tropical Depression Thirteen-E while situated about 370 mi (595 km) south-southeast of Acapulco, Mexico.
 Development was initially fast-paced, as the depression acquired tropical storm-force winds within six hours of formation and hurricane-force by August 23.
 However, due to some vertical wind shear its intensification rate stalled, and for a time it remained a Category 1 hurricane on the Saffir–Simpson hurricane wind scale.